joonhosung/GPU-Ray_Trace-Rust/PROPOSAL.md

    * Conduct thorough performance analysis to:
      * Identify computational bottlenecks in the current implementation
      * Determine optimal GPU-accelerated algorithms for ray tracing operations
-       * Since the bulk of the operations are simple math applied to a wide range of pixels, we believe that GPU acceleration fits this problem extremely well
+       * Since the bulk of the operations are simple math applied to a wide range of pixels, we believe that GPU acceleration fits this problem exceptionally well
    * Based on the test results, target a minimum 5x speedup over current CPU implementation
    * Implement comprehensive benchmarking suite to:
      * Compare CPU vs GPU performance metrics
-     * Identify potential drawbacks/limitations of the CPU/GPU implementations, and analyze their impact on performance
+     * Identify potential drawbacks/limitations of the CPU/GPU implementations and analyze their impact on performance
        * Document these optimization impacts and trade-offs

 2. Animation System Integration
    * Develop a kinematic-based animation system
-   * Implement efficient frame generation pipeline leveraging GPU accelerated algorithms implemented previously
+   * Implement efficient frame generation pipeline leveraging GPU-accelerated algorithms implemented previously

 ### Secondary Objectives